JeffersonLab/jaws/README.md

 ```

 **Note**: It's generally recommended to use a Python virtual environment to avoid dependency conflicts (else a dedicated Docker container can be used).

+### Entire application
+The entire JAWS application consists of multiple microservices and each one has a separate installation.
+However, you can launch them all using the docker compose [here](https://github.com/JeffersonLab/jaws/blob/main/examples/compose/all.yml).
+This compose file (and it's references) answers the question of which version of each microservice to use.
+In a production environment you'll likely want to use some orchestration tooling, which could be literally anything from bash scripts leveraging `systemctl --host` to Ansible/Chef/Puppet/Whatever, or perhaps Kubernetes + tooling.

 ## API
 Admin Scripts API